 Mapme is an open platform that lets you use the best services available on your map.
 For example, you can display Matterport tours, Vimeo videos, and PDF files on your maps.

 Mapme offers a wide range of features.
 You can create interactive maps for various use cases, from storytelling to guides with advanced filters.
 Furthermore, you can customize your map to match your brand’s look and feel.

 However, Mapme is not a free service.
 It offers a free trial followed by different premium plans, making it a cost-effective solution for businesses and non-profit organizations.

 In summary, Mapme offers a powerful and flexible solution for creating interactive maps, but it comes at a price.

 Adding media such as images and videos is essential to engage the map viewers, so both Google My Map and Mapme let you create media galleries.

 Let’s compare the media support for each service.

 Google My Maps

-Not surprisingly, Google My Map is focused on support for Google media like Youtube.
-Images can be uploaded, added from Google Drive, or Google Photos.
+Unsurprisingly, Google My Map is focused on supporting Google media such as YouTube.
+You can upload images, add them from Google Drive, or import them from Google Photos.

-Mapme offers a broader range of media support, for example with Vimeo and PDF and audio files.
-With the integrated media features, Mapme lets you add media from any hosted media service.
+Mapme offers a broader range of media support, including PDFs, audio files, and 3D tours like Matterport.
+With Embeds, Mapme allows you to add media from any hosted media service.